Pekin Bantam Chickens

 Pekins are a very popular breed here in the UK.
-They are available in a whole range of colours.
+They are available in a whole range of colors.
 Lavender, blue, silver partridge, red partridge, blue mottled, Columbian, cuckoo, mottled, buff, black, white and wheaten.
 With all their feathers they actually look larger than they really are.
-All colours have short legs and feathered feet and toes.
+All colors have short legs and feathered feet and toes.

 Please note: All chickens listed here are for collection only.
 They cannot be delivered by the seller or by Omlet.
 The seller will send you their contact details to arrange payment and collection.